Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Basic notions: algebra

 Take a morphism $q \in S^{-1}A(X_0,X_1)$; find a preimage $q_{\mathit{fin}} \in S_{\mathit{fin}}^{-1}A(X_0,X_1)$ for some $S_{\mathit{fin}} = \{s_1,\dots,s_m\}$, and choose $X_0^+$ accordingly as in \eqref{eq:more-projective}.
 Then, \eqref{eq:projective-object} says that $A(X_0^+,X_1) \rightarrow S_{\mathit{fin}}^{-1}A(X_0^+,X_1)$ is an isomorphism.
 Hence, if we compose $q_{\mathit{fin}}$ with the image of $s \in S(X_0^+,X_0)$ under the localisation functor to $S_{\mathit{fin}}^{-1}A$, the outcome is the image of an element of $A(X_0^+,X_1)$; by assumption on $X_1$, that element can itself be written as $as$, for some $a \in A(X_0,X_1)$.
 After passing to $S^{-1}A$ and inverting $s$, it follows that $a$ itself maps to $q$ under the localisation functor, proving surjectivity of the map $A(X_0,X_1) \rightarrow S^{-1}A(X_0,X_1)$.
 The argument for injectivity is similar.

 The localisation construction has a chain level version, as follows.
 For an $A_\infty$-category $\scrA$, let $\scrA^{\tw}$ be its formal enlargement by twisted complexes.
-Given a set of morphisms $S$ in $H^0(\scrA)$, and a choice of cochain representatives for those morphisms, we consider the full $A_\infty$-subcategory $\scrC_S \subset \scrA^{\tw}$ formed by their mapping cones.
+Given a set of closed morphisms $S$ in $\scrA$ (meaning morphisms satisfying $\mu^1_\scrA(s) = 0$), we consider the full $A_\infty$-subcategory $\scrC_S \subset \scrA^{\tw}$ formed by their mapping cones.
 Take the $A_\infty$-quotient $\scrA^{\tw}/\scrC_S$, following \cite{lyubashenko-ovsienko06} (which generalized the dg case from \cite{drinfeld02}).
 We define

 to be the full subcategory whose objects lie in the image of the functor $\scrA \hookrightarrow \scrA^{\tw} \rightarrow \scrA^{\tw}/\scrC_S$.
 Concretely, morphism spaces in $S^{-1}\scrA$ are of the form